-It will also consider wider priorities for knowledge exchange in the UK in the wake of the COVID-19 pandemic, and priorities for the higher education sector in supporting regional development in the context of the Government’s ‘levelling up’ agenda.
+It will also consider wider priorities for knowledge exchange in the UK in the wake of the COVID-19 pandemic, and ways in which the higher education sector can best support regional development in the context of the Government’s ‘Levelling Up’ agenda.

-The discussion will also cover several major policy developments relevant to the discussion, including the Research and Development Roadmap and the Strength in Places Fund, aiming to help boost R&D in the UK, and with reforms to knowledge exchange targeting greater resilience and better outcomes.
+The discussion will also cover several major policy developments relevant to the discussion, including the Research and Development Roadmap and the Strength in Places Fund which aim to help boost R&D in the UK, and with reforms to knowledge exchange targeting greater resilience and better outcomes.

 Areas for discussion include: